CU-ESIIL/Summit_group_2026_16/docs/index.md

 ## Findings at a glance 📣 { #findings-at-a-glance .oasis-report-out-section .oasis-report-out-day3 }

-**Headline 1**: Foliar water uptake is pervasive - Branches spend 33% of their time absorbing water via their leaves

-**Headline 2**: Substantial variablity in foliar water uptake across and within trees
+**Headline 1**: Foliar water uptake is pervasive - Branches spend 33% of their time absorbing water via their leaves.
+There was also substantial variablity in foliar water uptake across and within trees.

-**Headline 3**:  Several microclimatic factors drive foliar water uptake (FWU).
+**Headline 2**: Several microclimatic factors drive foliar water uptake (FWU).
 VPD had a significant and negative (R = -0.497) relationship on FWU, while RH and Leaf Wetness exhibited positive relationships (R = 0.491 and R = 0.458, respectively).

+**Headline 3**: We have detected a clear linkage between branch-level foliar water uptake and trunk-level negative sap flux velocity which suggests that absorbed cloud water can support whole tree rehydration.
+This has been suggested in models but hasn't been shown empirically as far as we are aware.

 ## Visuals that tell a story 📣 { #story-visuals .oasis-report-out-section .oasis-report-out-day3 }